niess/mulder/docs/source/interface.rst

 .. autofunction:: mulder.materials.dump

-   If the *materials* arguments are ommited, then the current material definitions are dumped to a `TOML`_ file, for instance as
+   If the *materials* arguments are ommited, then all currently mapped material definitions are dumped to a `TOML`_ file, for instance as

    >>> materials.dump("materials.toml")